akumagamo/javascript-liferay-angular-service/README.md

 * multilanguage
 * different possible types of structure fields
 * optimized code
+* add Read and Delete Operations for DDLRecords

 ## Known Bugs
 * if the service returns an error, but sends a 200 HTTP Status code, the error is not detected

 ## Usage
 1) load the scripts
-2) configure the structure types
+2) configure the structure types as:
+    * JournalArticle
+    * DDLRecord
 3) done

 ```HTML